neumino/neumino.github.io/_posts/2013-12-15-leapcast-pandora.md

 Googling around I found about [Pianobar](https://github.com/PromyLOPh/pianobar) and [Pianobar Remote](https://play.google.com/store/apps/details?id=com.pianobar.remote&hl=en).

-Pianobar Remote send commands to Pianobar via ssh, so it requires some credential to ssh in your machine.
-I am somehow not a big fan of granting access an app access to my computer, especially when it is not open source, so that was not a viable setup for me.
+Pianobar Remote sends commands to Pianobar via ssh, so it requires some credentials to ssh in your machine.
+I am somehow not a big fan of granting an app access to my computer, especially when it is not open source, so Pianobar/Pianobar Remote was not a viable setup for me.

 I then found about [Leapcast](https://github.com/dz0ny/leapcast), a ChromeCast emulation app.
 However Leapcast does not support Pandora.